 Swans, geese, and ducks, also have a specific word — being called cygnets, goslings, and ducklings, respectively.
 A baby pigeon is called a squab, while a baby hen is called a pullet, from the French poulet and probably, the Latin pullus.

-Baby hawks and falcons are called eyasses, a term which originates from 15th-century falconry.
+Baby hawks and falcons are called eyasses, a term that originates from 15th-century falconry.

 Baby mammal names